Higher Order Rigidity and Energy

-The three most important tests are: first order rigidity (e.g., \cite{Asimow-Roth-I}), prestress stability \cite{pss}, and second order rigidity \cite{connelly-second}.
+Two most important tests are: first order rigidity (e.g., \cite{Asimow-Roth-I}), and second order rigidity \cite{connelly-second}.
 These have the property that

-giving a nested sequence of rigidity tests.
+(There is also the important test of prestress stability~\cite{pss} that has a different flavor and that we will address in an upcoming companion paper~\cite{HOpre}.)
 First and second order rigidity make use of the notion of a $k$th-order flex, which is an analytic trajectory $\p(t)$ that satisfies the constraints of a finite flex through $k$th order in $t$.
 A framework is called first order rigid if it does not have a non-trivial first-order flex; this condition can be checked with linear algebra.
 A framework is called second order rigid if it does not have a non-trivial second-order flex; checking this is already a non-linear problem for which no efficient algorithm is known.
-The importance of the intermediate notion, prestress stability, is that it makes use of a different kind of certificate for rigidity, which can be found efficiently using semidefinite programming \cite{pss,holmes2021almost}.